I was never a dog person but when I moved far away from friends and family in the U.K. to Buenos Aires in 2007 with my partner, I felt so alone.

 Along her journey, she's even life-modelled for many school children over the years.

 As she reaches the twilight of her years, I had to write a poem just for her.
 It's been a long time coming.
-I hope I did her love and joy justice.
+I hope I did her love and joy justice with my old dog poem.

 And thank you to my one and only hero, Prince, for that one inspirational line that concludes the last couplet.